-How Low Can You Go: Living in a Semi-Arid ClimateSaving water is always in season.
-It’s not just something we do in the summer when demand is high and supplies are low.
-Water is always a limited resource in the high desert and Santa Fe’s water supply is threatened by climate change and population growth.
-Conserving water is the most direct way to ensure we have water in the future and is much less expensive than buying new water resources and building the infrastructure to deliver them.
+Conservation is not just something we do in the summer when demand is high and supplies are low.
+Water is a limited resource in high desert Santa Fe and our water supply is threatened by climate change and population growth.
+Conserving water is the most direct way to ensure it's available in the future and is much less expensive than buying new water sources and building the infrastructure to deliver it.

 The Facts on Leaks